im100rya/apps/readme.txt

 1. Upload the plugin files to `/wp-content/plugins/panasys-popups`, or install through the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to **Panasys Popups** in admin and create a popup.
-4. Add `[panasys_popup id="123"]` where popup markup should be rendered.
+4. Add `[panasys_popup id="123"]` where the pop-up markup should be rendered.
 5. Add `[panasys_popup_trigger id="123" label="Open popup"]` to place the trigger button.

 == Frequently Asked Questions ==

-= Can I show forms inside a popup? =
+= Can I show forms inside a pop-up? =

 Yes.
-Insert your form shortcode (such as Contact Form 7) in popup content.
+Insert your form shortcode (such as Contact Form 7) in the pop-up content.

 = Can I show images and galleries? =

 Yes.
-Add images directly in the popup editor content.
+Add images directly in the pop-up editor content.

 = Is it Gutenberg compatible? =